Generalizable Implicit Neural Representations via Instance Pattern Composers: Experiments

 \paragraph{The Location of Modulated Weights} We change the location of weight modulation from the first layer to the fifth layer and evaluate its effects.
 Table~\ref{tab:ablation_mod_scope} shows that modulating the second MLP weight achieves the best performance on image reconstruction of both ImageNette and FFHQ.
 Interestingly, the performance on ImageNette significantly deteriorates when we modulate the first layer, which takes Fourier features as its input.
 Considering the high complexity of ImageNette, a coordinate-based MLP necessitates complex frequency patterns rather than simple and periodic Fourier features to generate instance content patterns of an image.
 The PSNRs also deteriorate when we modulate the third or above layers, since the MLP cannot learn the pattern composition rule enough.
 Thus, we modulate the second layer for generalizable INRs in experiments.

 \paragraph{Optimization-based Meta-Learning} Our instance pattern composer can improve the performance of generalizable INRs with optimization-based meta-learning in Algorithm~\ref{alg:cavia}.
 We train a coordinate-based MLP on FFHQ 256$\times$256 for 100 epochs with $\epsilon = 0.01$, $\epsilon'=0.001$, and $N_{\text{inner}}=2$.
 We also train another model using MAML~\cite{maml} to adapt the whole MLP weights for a data instance during 100 epochs with $N_\mathrm{inner}=2$ and $\epsilon=0.001$ and $\epsilon'=0.0003$.
 While the model trained with MAML achieves a PSNR of 32.84 after adaptations, our model achieves a higher PSNR of 33.74.
-We remark that our model only adapts one weight matrix $\bV^{(n)}$ in the adaptation steps, while MAML updates whole MLP weights during adaptation.
+We remark that our model only adapts one weight matrix $\bV^{(n)}$ in the adaptation steps.
 The results imply that a coordinate-based MLP can effectively compose instance content patterns to represent unseen data, while exploiting the shared representations across instances.
 Figure~\ref{fig:example_cavia} also shows that our generalizable INRs can adapt to unseen instances after two update steps $\bV^{(n)}$.